 A healthy diet and exercise aren’t the only things involved in caring for your dog’s heart health.
 Make sure you follow Think 12.
 Get your dog tested for heartworm annually and give him preventative medication monthly.

-Don’t forget to treat your pup after any vet visit or medication!
+Don’t forget to treat your dog after any vet visit or medication!
 Bully sticks are a natural, healthy treat alternative that your dog is sure to love.